Tramlining: Coping with the Ruts in the Road(Lea en español)

 High performance tires with short sidewalls that develop lots of cornering power at lower slip angles will be more susceptible to tramlining than standard All-Season passenger tires that develop less cornering force until their slip angle increases.
 A wider treaded tire will encounter more longitudinal ruts and/or grooves in the road than a narrow treaded tire.
 A tire with large tread blocks that transmits the driver's input to the road with great precision will also transmit the road's imperfections back to the vehicle's suspension.
 And because tires become more responsive as their tread depth wears away (which is why tires are shaved for competition and track use), a tire will become more likely to tramline as it wears.

 Wheels can influence tramlining as well.
-Installing wider tires or a "Plus Size" tire and wheel package usually requires using wheels with a different offset then the vehicle's original wheels.
-In some cases, the new wheel will have slightly less offset than the original and in other cases, slightly more.
+Installing wider tires or a "Plus Size" tire and wheel package usually requires using wheels with a different offset than the vehicle's original wheels.
+In some cases, the new wheels will have slightly less offset than the original and in other cases, slightly more.
 It all depends on the vehicle's suspension design and available wheelwell clearances.
 You will even find that Original Equipment manufacturers often use different wheel offsets for their different diameter tire and wheel packages.

 Usually the amount of offset change is kept to a minimum and vehicle tracking remains relatively unchanged.
 However if the offset is significantly different, it will alter the way the road forces are transmitted through the tire and wheel to the suspension.
 Therefore, large changes in wheel offset will increase the likelihood of tramlining.